How do I use VNC to access a remote Linux desktop?

 Connect VNC Client

 Now you can connect to the already running instance of VNC that you started on the server by using the local side of the SSH tunnel you created by running this command on your local machine:

 Or, on MacOS, use the native VNC client (which may result in a suboptimal experience):

 When prompted, provide the password you set in your initial VNC configuration.
-A new window will appear, allowing you to run GUI programs on the remote machine.
+A new window containing your remote desktop will appear, allowing you to run applications on the remote machine.

 End VNC Session

 When are you are finished, log out of the remote desktop.
-If you started
+Run this command

 Close SSH Tunnel

 The SSH tunnel will remain in place until it is reset or closed.
-To manually close the tunnel, first find its pid number using this command on your local machine:
+To manually close the tunnel, first find its PID number by running this command on your local machine:

 ps -e -o pid,user,command | grep :localhost: